Getting the Cheapest Used Car Insurance

 - Property damage: $100,000

-Do I need GAP insurance on a used car?
+Should I get GAP insurance on a used car?

 Guaranteed asset protection (GAP insurance) is coverage that pays the difference between what your used car is worth and how much you still owe on its loan.

-Say you owe $10,000 on your car loan and your car is only worth $5,000.
+Say you owe $10,000 on your car loan, but your car is only worth $5,000.
 GAP insurance covers the $5,000 difference.
-If you only have collision or comprehensive coverage, you’ll only be paid out what the car is valued at — which could be much less than what you owe on your loan.
+If you only have collision or comprehensive coverage, you’ll only be paid the car’s current value — which could be much less than what you owe on your loan.